11 Smart Ways to Save Money on Your College Textbooks

 If your friends fail you, follow Hermione Granger’s famous advice: “When in doubt, go to the library.”

-University libraries often keep a copy or five of frequently-assigned textbooks in stock.
-You may be competing against other frugal students, though, so get there early if you can.
+University libraries often keep copies of frequently-assigned textbooks in stock.
+You may be competing against other frugal students, so get there early.

 You’ll also have to take exceptionally good notes, since you may have to return the book before the test.
-(Psst — if you’re a great note-taker, you might want to consider making it into a paid gig.
-Here’s how!)
+(Psst — if you’re a great note-taker, you might want to consider making it into a paid gig.)

 4. Use the Older Edition